Lanie-Carmelo/ccu-bib-102a-s2-presentation/QUICKSTART-PRESENTATION.md

 ## What I've Created for You

-I've successfully adapted your APA 7 student paper template into an accessible Beamer presentation template with:
+I've successfully created an accessible Beamer presentation template with:

 ### ✅ **Core Files Created**